antwanvdm/php-oop-music-collection/README.md

 - If you just want to start the server with basic PHP, you can run `php -S localhost:8888 server.php` in the public folder.
 This way, you don't need an apache or nginx server to try out this application.
-- If you want to run the CLI, you can find 1 Task as example.
+- If you want to run the CLI, you can find 1 Task to register a user.
 You can run this
-  example: `php -d xdebug.mode=off app/cli.php main doSomething yes sir now`.
+  example: `php -d xdebug.mode=off app/cli.php account register new@test.com New secret`.
 - If you want an example of how to call an API endpoint, call the `/api` URL with the `Content-Type` header set to `application/json`.